alanbjohnston/serenity/WAV/README.md

 beacon_test2.wav is a test file provided by Joel Latrell

-payload.wav is a test file I generated.
+packet.wav is a test file I generated.